Press "Enter" to skip to content

 Retreat Opportunities

-The parish sources specifically note that the Jesuit Fathers are available to help arrange directed retreats, preached retreats, and other forms of guided spiritual reflection.
+The Jesuits are available to help arrange directed retreats, preached retreats, and other forms of guided spiritual reflection.
 Parish groups, ministry leaders, councils, and individual parishioners are all encouraged to make use of these opportunities according to their needs and vocation.

-In addition to group recollections, the Jesuit spiritual tradition also makes room for quieter forms of prayer such as a personal retreat day, a guided day of reflection, or spiritual accompaniment over time.
-The source documents indicate that such opportunities may be arranged through the priests, and that spiritual direction is also available for those seeking regular guidance in their faith journey.
+In addition to group recollections, the Jesuit spiritual tradition also makes room for quieter forms of prayer, such as a personal retreat day, a guided day of reflection, or spiritual accompaniment over time.
+Such opportunities may be arranged through the priests, and spiritual direction is also available for those seeking regular guidance in their faith journey.

 What to Expect in a Recollection